Blogs

 Paul Wilson

-Navigate to your Glyph AI dashboard and choose "Upload a file" to begin uploading your interviews or conversations.
+Upload or Record Interviews: Head to your Glyph AI dashboard and click "Upload a file" to upload your interviews or conversations.

-After the transcription is done, you can save the project and start generating summaries or analyze the interview using ready-made templates.
+Generate Summaries or Extract Insights: After the transcription is complete, you can save the project and start generating summaries.
+You can also analyze the interview using pre-built templates designed for customer or recruitment interviews.

 FAQs